 In 1998, Waitz became the chair of the NYRR Foundation, which has evolved into Rising New York Road Runners, our free youth fitness platform that now serves 267,000 kids in NYC and nationwide.
-Refusing as always to be merely a figurehead, she became actively involved, especially with children: She attended practices, ran with the kids, cheered at their races when she was in NYC.
+Refusing as always to be merely a figurehead, she became actively involved, especially with children: She attended practices, ran with the kids, and cheered at their races when she was in NYC.
 From afar, she wrote letters for the kids’ newsletter, wrote personal letters to those who wrote to her, and helped guide program development.